menu

 Because of many things, Dunkerton is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Dunkerton really has some of the features that families look for when choosing a good community to raise children.
 Is Dunkerton perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Being a small city, Dunkerton does not have a public transit system used by locals to get to and from work.
+Dunkerton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

 The people who call Dunkerton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dunkerton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Dunkerton include German, Irish, English, Norwegian, and Dutch.
+Important ancestries of people in Dunkerton include German, Irish, English, Swedish, and French.

 The most common language spoken in Dunkerton is English.
-Other important languages spoken here include Greek and Spanish.
+Other important languages spoken here include Spanish and Greek.

 Notable & Unique Neighborhood Characteristics